 Brand Strategist and Publicity Coach Melanie Downey teaches small business owners, authors, and entrepreneurs how to catapult their brands into the world.
-With a 20-year track record of taking clients from unknown, to being recognized as go-to experts and household names, she and her clients have been featured in thousands of print, television, and radio stories, and countless online articles, with over $10 billion in free publicity,
+With a 20-year track record of taking clients from unknown, to being recognized as go-to experts and household names, she and her clients have been featured in thousands of print, television, and radio stories, and countless online articles, with well over $10 billion in free publicity,

 Sign up for her newsletter and get free publicity and brand-innovating tips and trainings at http://melaniedowney.com.
 Someone’s going to be recognized as the expert, so why not you!

 Melanie Downey is the owner of Melanie Downey Brand PR, and creator of The Publicity Workshop.
 She’ll teach you how to develop your brand to realize its full potential and how to use your expertise and passion to grow your business and become known as a thought leader in your field.
 (Even if you have no previous marketing knowledge or experience).
 In a nutshell, she helps small business owners, authors, and entrepreneurs catapult their brands into the world.

 She has a 20 year proven track record for getting clients recognized as leaders and go-to experts, with well over $10 billion of free publicity under her belt.
 Her blog was chosen for Feedspot's Top 100 Small Business Blogs in 2017, and her work has been featured in countless newspaper, magazine, TV, and radio stories, all over the web, and a few books, too.
 She has been quoted in media outlets including the New York Times, PR Week, USA Today, Adweek, Advertising Age, Entrepreneur, Fast Company, The Boston Globe, on NBC news, and more, as an expert on Public Relations, Marketing, Small Businesses, Careers, and skincare (see below), and is a contributing writer for CrowdInk and Thrive Global.